gigamon-dev/SubspaceServer/doc/additional-features.md

 ### When are there multiple pieces of reliable data being sent?
 This occurs more often than you'd expect.
 Here are some examples:
-- When a player enters an arena, there is a lot of data send reliably.
+- When a player enters an arena, there is a lot of data sent reliably.
 - When the server sends multiple lines of chat messages.
 E.g. player runs a command or game stats are listed.
 - When the server sends multiple lvz object changes.
 - etc..